aacian/betterchanneltags/README.md

 # betterchanneltags
-betterchanneltags for Discord by reffi-dev
+betterchanneltags for Discord by aacian-dev